baoguangsheng/g-transformer/baselines/README.md

 * Prepare data:

-Follow the readmes under folder raw_data to prepare the raw data first, then
+Follow the readmes under folder raw_data to prepare the raw data first, then run the preprocessing

 ```
 mkdir exp_sent